movq/openbsd/gnu/llvm/llvm/docs/CommandGuide/lit.rst

 parsing options from the command line.  ``LIT_OPTS`` is primarily useful for supplementing or overriding the command-line options supplied to :program:`lit` by ``check`` targets defined by a project's build system.

-:program:`lit` can also read options from response files which are specified as inputs using the ``@path/to/file.rsp`` syntax.
-Arguments read from a file must be one per line and are treated as if they were in the same place as the original file referencing argument on the command line.
-A response file can reference other response files.

 Users interested in the :program:`lit` architecture or designing a :program:`lit` testing implementation should see :ref:`lit-infrastructure`.